dataminer-site/dataminer-site.github.io/docs/guides/network_cloud_storage/s3_express_one.md

 where the `⟨availability zone⟩` (e.g., `use-az5`) can be obtained from the S3 Express One bucket's configuration page and the `⟨region⟩` is the AWS region (e.g., `us-east-1`).

-For example, to allow DuckDB to use an S3 Express One bucket, configure the [Secrets manager](../../sql/statements/create_secret) as follows:
+For example, to allow DataMiner to use an S3 Express One bucket, configure the [Secrets manager](../../sql/statements/create_secret) as follows:

 ```sql
 CREATE SECRET (